Onion-L/onionl-ui/docs/components/pixelImage.md

 ## Custom Spacing

-You can control the spacing between pixel blocks using the `pixelGap` property.
+You can control the spacing between pixel blocks using the `pixelGap` attribute.

 <demo vue="../demo/pixelImage/gap.vue" github="https://github.com/Onion-L/onionl-ui/tree/main/packages/components/pixelImage" />

 ## Custom Pixel Size

-You can control the degree of pixelation using the `pixelSize` property.
+You can control the degree of pixelation using the `pixelSize` attribute.
 The larger the value, the larger the pixel blocks.

 <demo vue="../demo/pixelImage/size.vue" github="https://github.com/Onion-L/onionl-ui/tree/main/packages/components/pixelImage" />